Read This Before Adding Subscription Payments to WordPress

 Once you have the customer’s first payment, what steps will you take to deliver the service they purchased?

-Will you send them an email with their next steps or instructions to access a members-only site or app?
-Will you call the customer personally?
+Will you email them their next steps or instructions to access a members-only site or app?

 How will you keep track of everything?